- Oops!Something went wrong.Please try again later.

 Other Financial Details

-Best Buy ended the quarter with cash and cash equivalents of $1,228 million, long-term debt of $1,280 million and total equity of $3,012 million.
-In the fiscal third quarter, the company returned about $493 million to its shareholders via buybacks of $370 million and dividends of $123 million.
-Moreover, it expects to buy back $1.5 billion of shares during fiscal 2019.
+Best Buy ended the quarter with cash and cash equivalents of $5,136 million, long-term debt of $1,256 million and total equity of $4,086 million.
+During the quarter, the company returned a total of $142 million to shareholders via dividends.

-Conn's, Inc. CONN has an impressive long-term earnings growth rate of 23% and a Zacks Rank #1 (Strong Buy).
+The ODP Corporation ODP has a long-term earnings growth rate of 6.8%.
+Currently, it sports a Zacks Rank #1 (Strong Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report